 13, Number 5

 Digital Object Identifier (DOI)

-Arsenault, Roland and Ware, Colin, "The Importance of Stereo, Eye-Coupled Perspective and Touch for Eye-Hand Coordination" (2004).
-Center for Coastal and Ocean Mapping.
+Arsenault, Roland J. and Ware, Colin, "The Importance of Stereo, Eye-Coupled Perspective and Touch for Eye-Hand Coordination" (2004).
+Presence: Teleoperators and Virtual Environments.
 997.

 © 2004 Massachusetts Institute of Technology